eniallator/Contour-Lines/README.md

-# Contour-Lines-Animaton
+# Contour-Lines

-An animation that simulates contour lines
+A simulation of contour lines using the [marching squares](https://en.wikipedia.org/wiki/Marching_squares) algorithm